Jericho (rapper): 2010: Street fame

-Jericho's debut album sounded new and the sophomore album had the same energy and confidence.
-However, people were claiming that Jericho won't be able to release quality material again since it has been so long.
-This is when Jericho started working on a new album which he released in 2010 titled Street Fame produced by Araffath.
+Jericho released in 2010 titled Street Fame produced by Araffath.
 It was critically acclaimed.
-The third studio album's title was to tell his critics that even though they try to cut him out of the music industry, he will always be famous in the streets because of the support he gets from his fans.
-Like in most cases with an artist's third album, it turned out to be the most ground breaking album.

-The lead single was “Heaven’s Missing Angel” followed by “Yabona” and then “He Ta Pa Te” featuring Tunakie and Max T which were all released with music videos shot by renowned Ogopa Deejays.
-The album was so well received that Jericho released two more singles “Helele” and “Say You Say Me” from the album.
-In 2011, Street Fame went on to win three awards at the 2011 Namibian Annual Music Awards including the coveted Best Male Artist which was the first ever time for a Hip Hop artist/album because the industry was dominated by Kwaito artists.
+The lead single was “Heaven’s Missing Angel” followed by “Yabona” and then “He Ta Pa Te” featuring Tunakie and Max T which were all released with music videos shot by Ogopa Deejays.
+Jericho released two more singles “Helele” and “Say You Say Me” from the album.
+In 2011, Street Fame won three awards at the 2011 Namibian Annual Music Awards including the Best Male Artist which was the first ever time for a Hip Hop artist.

 2014: Let Me Be Me

-With the ground breaking success of Street Fame, Jericho released his fourth major studio album, Let Me Be Me.
+Jericho released his fourth major studio album, Let Me Be Me in 2014.
 The album received generally positive reviews.
 The album's lead single, “Let Me Be Me”, was Jericho telling critics to let him be.
 It was controversial because he had a feud with former record producer Araffath.
-The second single, “Am I Dreaming”, was followed by “I'm Still Here” featuring Sally Boss Madam.
-The third single “We The Greatest” featuring Lil D, Sunny Boy and The Dogg.
-The fourth single Jericho released from the album “Los My Uit” was so huge because he collaborated with Cassper Nyovest and the legendary superstar Hip Hop Pantsula (HHP).
-This was followed by another monster hit “I Promise”.
+The second single, “Am I Dreaming”, was followed by "I'm Still Here" featuring Sally Boss Madam.
+The third single "We The Greatest" features Lil D, Sunny Boy, and The Dogg.
+The fourth single Jericho released from the album “Los My Uit” was a collaboration with Cassper Nyovest and Hip Hop Pantsula (HHP).
+This was followed by"I Promise".

 2016: The Walls of Jericho

-The name of the fifth studio album was inspired by the events in The Holy Bible.
-It has singles such as “Don't Change On Me”, it features Sunny Boy and Exit on “Keep It Silent” and on “Starting All Ova” he features DJ Dozza.
+The name of the fifth studio album was inspired by the events in the Bible.
+It has singles such as "Don't Change On Me", it features Sunny Boy and Exit on "Keep It Silent" and on "Starting All Ova” he features DJ Dozza.
 The album received mixed reviews.

 2020: The Recovery

 Jericho battled depression.
-He sought out GOD, decided to do away with his old life, repented and became born again.
-His fans supported him and encouraged him to work on his mental health.
+He became a born-again Christian.
 After a four-year hiatus from the music industry, Jericho made a comeback and released The Recovery.
-It spawned hit singles such as: "Shibobo”, “Khoeb Khoes”, “The Recovery”, “Omundu Ouandje” and “As Men We Can”.
+It spawned hit singles such as: "Shibobo", "Khoeb Khoes", "The Recovery", "Omundu Ouandje" and "As Men We Can".
 The album received positive reviews by critics and they praised Jericho's lyrical abilities.